Ebube-Ugwu/DSA/README.md

-# My Implementation of various data structures and algorithms using java.
+# My Implementation of various data structures and algorithms using Java.

 ## It is divided into: